-The perfection of God and His perfect law cannot be carried out by imperfect man in the power of his fallen flesh for the old sin nature dictates that we are sinners and sinners cannot achieve perfection.
-The bitter truth is that the soul that sins shall die – and all have sinned and so all have fallen short of God's perfection and so all are deserving of death, for the wages of sin is death.
+The perfection of God and His perfect Law cannot be carried out by imperfect man in the power of his fallen flesh, for the old sin nature dictates that we are sinners and sinners cannot achieve perfection.
+The bitter truth is that the soul that sins shall die – and all have sinned and so all have fallen short of God's perfection and are deserving of death, for the wages of sin is death.

-But God in His grace has done for humanity what man, in the weakness of his fallen flesh could never achieve.
+But God in His grace has done for humanity what man, in the weakness of his fallen flesh, could never achieve.
 Perfect God became perfect Man, in the likeness of sinful flesh.
-And as seed of the woman and Son of the Father, the Lord Jesus Christ became Man – the one and only perfect member of the human race, was born without the fallen sinful nature of Adam's fallen race and He alone lived a perfect life – a sinless life, a life that was lived in the power of the Spirit of truth and a life that died a perfect Man to the glory of God.
+And as the Seed of the woman and Son of the Father, the Lord Jesus Christ became Man.
+The one and only perfect member of the human race, was born without the fallen sinful nature of Adam's fallen race and He alone lived a perfect life, a sinless life, a life that was lived in the power of the Spirit of truth, and a life that died a perfect Man to the glory of God.

 He was made a sin offering on behalf of the human race.
 Christ willingly offered up His perfect life as the perfect sacrifice, to pay the perfect price that God required for the accumulated fullness of imperfect humanity's sin, and in so doing Christ condemned sin in the flesh.

-Father I worship and praise and thank You, in Jesus name I pray, AMEN.
+Heavenly Father, I worship and praise and thank You.
+In Jesus' name, AMEN.